 But are ebikes a fad or are they here to stay?

 There are number of benefits of ebikes that make them the perfect mode of transportation for city dwellers.
 And San Francisco’s existing bike culture (with its balance of innovation and simplicity) may be the perfect place to incubate such a cutting-edge trend.
-As a San Francisco and Oakland bicycle accident lawyer, I have to point out these machines aren’t without inherent risks that potential buyers (or renters) should be aware of.
+As a California bicycle accident lawyer, I have to point out these machines aren’t without inherent risks that potential buyers (or renters) should be aware of.

 The Benefits of Ebikes in San Francisco